hypermedia-app/creta/docs/knossos/validation.md

 The default function which loads the shapes is fairly complex, trying to find shapes using deep nesting of `sh:and`, etc., and different possible targets by `sh:targetNode`, `sh:targetClass` and others.

-It is possible to [override](./configuration.md#code-overrides) the function which loads these shape.
+It is possible to [override](./configuration.md#code-overrides) the function which loads these shapes.
 For example, here's a simpler implementation which only does a `DESCRIBE` of shapes matching target class.

 ```js